asimmalik656/Rechargeable-LED-Store/README.md

 ## Open locally

-Double-click `index.html`, or open the folder in VS Code and use the Live Server extension.
+Double-click `index.html`, or opens the folder in VS Code and use the Live Server extension.

 ## Important settings